Trucks driving on a divided highway through fields

 Onward optimization as a key lever

-Match space and time together
+Match onward jobs in space and time

-Include restrictions systematically
+Evaluate restrictions systematically

 Three tractor-trailers parked at loading docks at night